kripy/yes-slash-no/README.md

 $ heroku open
 ```

-Say hello to yes / no.
+Say hello yes / no. Now all you need is to set up a [custom domain](https://devcenter.heroku.com/articles/custom-domains) and away you go.

 ## MIT LICENSE